 Be aware that summer and fall are prime hurricane season for the entire state of Florida as the Atlantic Hurricane Season runs from June 1 through November 30.
 In recent years, though, only a few hurricanes have brushed Tallahassee with their outer rain and wind bands.
 The last hurricane to strike Tallahassee directly was 2017's Hurricane Irma.

 While temperatures are usually comparable to those in other Florida cities, in 1932 Tallahassee recorded its high temperature of 104 degrees, and despite its North Florida location, ice and snow are a rarity in Tallahassee.
-If you need proof, it was way back in 1899 that the city recorded its lowest temperature, a freezing 2 degrees.
+If you need proof, it was way back in 1899 that the city recorded its lowest temperature, a freezing negative 2 degrees (-2 F).

 Spring Weather in Tallahassee